The global skills and competency framework for the digital world

 Supports the implementation of records management policies and practices including the approved disposal of records.

-Conducts complex or sensitive searches for records to address authorise requests.
+Conducts complex or sensitive searches for records to address authorised requests.

-Provides advice and guidance to enable good records management practices to be adopted across the organisation.
+Provides advice and guidance to enable appropriate records management practices to be adopted across the organisation.

 Records management: Level 5